 Pupils study English, Maths and Humanities for five hours a week each.
 We provide four hours of Science and three hours of French.
 We allocate two hours both to Art and Music, which is double the provision of many schools, and two hours of Sport.

 All of our Heads of Department continually hone their expertise in curriculum design.
 Many are writing textbooks in their subjects, building on years of teaching, iterating and improving.
 They have all studied the science of memory and how the human mind learns.
 We know that deep knowledge is required for complex thought, and that pupils remember best with extended, deliberate practice that is spaced out rather than crammed.
 All our teachers teach with the aim to ensure pupils love our subjects for the rest of their lives.

 “The only thing that transforms reading skill and critical thinking skill into general all-purpose abilities is a person’s possession of general all-purpose knowledge.” – E.D.
 Hirsch

 We choose the most challenging content across subjects to teach.
-In English, in Year 7, for instance, all pupils read Homer’s The Odyssey, Sophocles’ Antigone, Vergil’s The Aeneid, Cicero’s rhetoric, Seneca’s stoicism and Shakespeare’s Julius Caesar, including the weakest pupils.
-By age 14 in Year 9, pupils will have studied 5 Shakespeare plays and read a vast domain of poetry, drama and novels.
+In English, in year 7, all pupils read the classic Greek myths, Homer’s The Odyssey and Shakespeare’s Julius Caesar.
+By the end of KS4, pupils will have studied four Shakespeare plays in-depth and a selection of classic texts, poems and plays.
 In Mathematics, pupils in Year 7 dramatically strengthen their mental arithmetic and fluency with negatives and fractions: many pupils go from 10 times tables or division calculations in a minute to over 60.
 We go into great depth, spending six weeks rather than half a week on solving equations with algebraic fractions.
 In French, Year 7 are already studying complex tenses, subjunctives, idioms and proverbs, speaking with astonishingly fluent pronunciation, and writing with accurate spelling and use of accents.
 In Music, pupils learn to read music and play an instrument, and aim for Grade 5 theory by Year 10.
 The rigour in the Michaela curriculum in every subject we teach is exciting, inspiring and even life-changing for pupils